egonelbre/egonelbre.com/content/article/2017-10-13 relearning-oop.md

 Basically, the paradigm was lost, but the implementation stayed.
 People came from their procedural background and started to write classes and their mental-models stayed the same.
 Over time the “implementation” became the standard and Object Oriented thinking became about Classes and Inheritance.

-OO became this amalgamation of different ideas from Kay, Nygaard, Simula, Smalltalk, Java, ADT-s, C++ … and much much more… [It’s not suprising that noone can agree on a definition](http://c2.com/cgi/wiki?DefinitionsForOo).
+OO became this amalgamation of different ideas from Kay, Nygaard, Simula, Smalltalk, Java, ADT-s, C++  ... and much much more ...
+[It’s not suprising that noone can agree on a definition](http://c2.com/cgi/wiki?DefinitionsForOo).

 It helps to get back on track and see what OO was trying to achieve.